 Actually there is no need to bring ice.
 We pack your order in ice at the farm so you simply transfer the ice from our cooler to yours.
 If you need extra ice, there is usually plenty available at the pickup location because some families who live near the location don't need the ice that was with their order.

 Absolutely!
 At least 5-10 minutes early is fine.
 That is so much better than arriving late.
 Folks who are regularly late we put on a 'Do Not Smile At' list.
-So if you'd really like your farmer to smile and be happy...be on time or early. :) (Seriously we don't have such a thing as a "Do Not Smile At" list.
-I'm just kidding...but please don't tempt me to make one!)
+So if you'd really like your farmer to smile and be happy... be on time or early. :) (Seriously we don't have such a thing as a "Do Not Smile At" list.
+I'm just kidding... but please don't tempt me to make one!)

 Well, that's kind of a loaded question because it usually implies that you're thinking to arrive after the appointment time!
 Not good! :) Just remember this: The posted meeting time is an appointment.
 And it's always best to arrive early for an appointment.
 We do.
 Our truck is almost always at the meeting spot 15-20 minutes early.
 We appreciate if you also are either early or on time.
 That way if you hit traffic or another snag you'll still be only 5-10 minutes late.
 If you see you are going to be later than that, please call our office number (717-491-4004).
 I will say this.
 If you arrive 15 minutes late and haven't called us, most likely the driver still be there, but we can't promise that, so you do risk missing your food.

 That is a great question.
 One we've thought long and hard about.
-In fact, it's important enough we devoted a separate web page to explain it.
-Read here.

 Rest assured, we'll fully credit your account with the amount that you paid.
 One Note: We warn customers that there may be a $10 restocking fee for missed orders, but in reality, our protocol for this type of situation is forgiveness and understanding.
 So no worries...we won't add any fees.

 Of course, if the same person were to miss too often...we would have to initiate the restocking fee but that's only in extreme cases.
-We've probably only had to use that motivation two or three times in the past seven years.
-And that's exactly the way we'd like to keep it. :)
+We've probably only had to use that motivation two or three times in the past ten years.
+And that's the way we'd like to keep it. :)

 I really wish you could, but honestly, for a variety of reasons (some of them zoning and township regs) the answer needs to be a firm no. The important point to remember is that the drop point is not a point of sale.
 It is simply a delivery and pick-up spot for food previously ordered, invoiced and shipped direct from our farm.

 You probably did!
 LOL...
 I'm sorry this is so confusing!
 We do send a small amount of milk and eggs on each truck as replacements.
 If eggs get broken during shipment or we accidentally pack 4 gallons of milk when someone ordered and paid for 5 or maybe we even missed packing an order...obviously we need to replace the eggs and fix our mistake.
 But other than these replacements, we do not carry extra food on the truck.
 We bring none to sell to walk up customers without an order.
 Please don't even ask the driver if he'll make an exception.
-It just makes a difficult situation because we are kind-hearted farmers and it really, really does make us feel bad to say no. :)
+It just makes a difficult situation because we are kind-hearted farmers and it really does make us feel bad to say no. :)

 The short answer is that we watch the weather and road conditions closely and we cancel the delivery or move it to another day if the conditions are too bad.